What if: we can develop therapeutics to treat Alzheimer's disease and other Central Nervous System diseases...

 Can you Imagine... the Development of Central Nervous System Therapeutics?

-Alion is developing a pipeline of small molecule therapeutics targeting certain cancers and Central Nervous System diseases.
+Alion is developing a pipeline of small molecule therapeutics targeting certain Central Nervous System diseases.
 Our therapeutics approach involves modulation of either protein-protein interactions or ion channels.
 In both instances, we have considerable experience and we have developed a proprietary computational means for the discovery of small molecules to modulate specific ion channel types.

 Alion's technology dramatically reduces the time and cost of early stage drug development.

 Here we focus on protein-protein interactions.
 Several candidate molecules have been indentified.